AndyObtiva/glimmer/README.markdown

 https://help.eclipse.org/2019-12/topic/org.eclipse.platform.doc.isv/reference/api/org/eclipse/swt/SWT.html

+**Final Note** (advanced case outside of standard Glimmer DSL):

+When building a widget-related SWT object manually (e.g. `GridData.new(...)`), you are expected to use `SWT::CONSTANT` directly or BIT-OR a few SWT constants together like `SWT::BORDER | SWT::V_SCROLL`.

+Glimmer facilitates that with `RSwt` class by allowing you to pass multiple styles as an argument array of symbols instead of dealing with BIT-OR.
+For example: `RSwt[:border, :v_scroll]`

 ### Widget Properties

 Widget properties such as value, enablement, and layout details are set within the widget block using methods matching SWT widget property names in lower snakecase.
 You may refer to SWT widget guide for details on available widget properties: